apache/jena-site/source/documentation/tdb/tdb_transactions.md

 Multiple applications, running in multiple JVMs, using the same file databases is not supported and has a high risk of data corruption.
 Once corrupted a database cannot be repaired and must be rebuilt from the original source data.
 Therefore there **must** be a single JVM controlling the database directory and files.
-TDB includes automatic prevention against multi-JVM which prevents this under most circumstances.
+TDB includes automatic prevention against multi-JVM usage which prevents this under most circumstances.

 Use [Fuseki](../fuseki2/) to provide a database server for multiple